 3 cups hot water from tap or kettle

-Plug in the Instant Pot and set to Sauté.
-Heat butter until just beginning to foam.
-Add oats and toast, stirring constantly, until golden and fragrant with butterscotch-like aroma, 1 ½ to 2 minutes.
+Add the butter to the Instant Pot and heat until just beginning to foam.
+Add oats and cook, stirring constantly, until golden and fragrant with butterscotch-like aroma, 1 ½ to 2 minutes.
 Add salt.

-If you will be eating the oats within the hour, you can use Keep Warm.
-Otherwise make sure Keep Warm is turned off to avoid baking your oatmeal.
+- If you will be returning to your Instant Pot within the hour, you can turn on Keep Warm.
+Otherwise turn off Keep Warm to avoid baking your oatmeal.

 When you are ready to eat the oats, remove the lid and stir.
-Let it stand uncovered 5 minutes to thicken up.
+Let the oatmeal stand uncovered 5 minutes to thicken up.
 Serve and enjoy with your favorite toppings.
 At our house, we love golden raisins and Highland County maple syrup on oatmeal.